Montpellier Méditerranée Métropole: History

 The district of Montpellier was created in 1965.
 In 2001, it became an agglomeration community (Communauté d'agglomération Montpellier Agglomération).
-On January 1, 2015, the Métropolian community replaced the agglomeration community in accordance with a law of January 2014.
+On January 1, 2015, the Métropolitan community replaced the agglomeration community in accordance with a law of January 2014.

 Composition

 Montpellier Méditerranée Métropole covers the following 31 communes.
 The communes with « ° » are the 15 members of the former district of Montpellier.